mabdinur/starterprojectspring/README.md

 # Manual Instrumentation Guide

 A sample user journey for manual instrumentation can be found here [lightstep](https://docs.lightstep.com/otel/getting-started-java-SpringBoot).
-In section one and two, you will create two spring web services using Spring Boot. you will then trace the requests between these services using OpenTelemetry.
-Finally, you will discuss improvements that can be made to the process.
+In section one and two, we will create two spring web services using Spring Boot.
+We will then trace the requests between these services using OpenTelemetry.
+Finally, we will discuss improvements that can be made to this process.
 These improvements will be shown in section three.

 ## Create two Spring Projects

-Using this [Spring Initializer](https://start.spring.io/), you will create two spring projects.
-Before you download the projects, name one project FirstService and the other SecondService.
+Using the [spring project initializer](https://start.spring.io/), we will create two spring projects.
+Name one project FirstService and the other SecondService.
 Make sure to select maven, Spring Boot 2.3, Java, and add the spring-web dependency.
-After downloading the two projects include the OpenTelemetry dependencies listed below.
+After downloading the two projects include the OpenTelemetry dependencies and configuration listed below.

 ## Setup for Section 1 and Section 2